Sagarpatel9/CPSC-254_group_project/README.md

 1. SagarKumar Patel: created homepage and Logo for this webpage (project.html)
 2. Logan Phan: created menu for this webpage.
 (Menu Project)
 3. Sebastian Villani: created location for this webpage. (locations.html)
 4. David Navarro: created about for this webpage.
-(254_project) and he aslo combined all code for our team (254_complete_project)
+(254_project) and he also combined all code for our webpage (254_complete_project)